petdance/bobby-tables/s/plsql.md

     END;
     /

-Now the value of NLS parameter @NLS_DATE_FORMAT@ is ignored during the query.
+Now the value of NLS parameter `NLS_DATE_FORMAT` is ignored during the query.

     ALTER SESSION SET NLS_DATE_FORMAT = 'YYYY-MM-DD"SUPRISE!"';
     SELECT COLUMN_VALUE AS "REGULARS" FROM TABLE(users_since(sysdate - 30));

     v_query = SELECT username FROM users WHERE superuser = 0 and accessed_at >
     '2011-07-04' order by accessed_at desc

     REGULARS
     --------
     janihur